Singapore Travel Information

 Health care is excellent in Singapore but also very expensive and comprehensive medical insurance is advised.
 Pharmacies are well stocked in Singapore but it is still advisable to take along all required medication, in its original packaging, accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.

 Tipping is not encouraged as most hotels and restaurants in Singapore already levy a 10 percent service charge on customers' bills.
 Tipping is not a way of life in Singapore, but is appreciated for excellent service.

-Singapore is a very safe travel destination with crime limited to the odd petty theft.
+Singapore is a very safe travel destination with crime generally limited to occasional petty theft.
 The Singaporean government has stepped up security measures following the terrorist attacks in Bali and is committed to maintaining Singapore's reputation as a safe destination.

 The international access code for Singapore is +65.
 The outgoing code is either 001, 002, 008 or 018, depending on the service provider, followed by the relevant country code (e.g. 00144 for the United Kingdom).
 City or area codes are not used.
 Public phones are good for local and international calls; they take credit cards or phonecards, which can be bought at newspaper kiosks and Telecom shops.
 Calls made from hotels are free of any surcharges.
 Several local mobile phone operators use GSM 900/1800 networks.
 There are internet cafes throughout Singapore.

 Travellers to Singapore over 18 years do not have to pay duty on 1 litre of wine, spirits and beer.
 Chewing gum and tobacco products must be declared on arrival.
 Strictly prohibited is the trafficking in illegal drugs, which carries the death sentence.
 Prohibited items include meat and meat products, and firearms and explosives without a permit.

 Become our Singapore Travel Expert